Thank you for viewing our profile

 Our friends and family mean everything to us.
 We both grew up with large families and extended families.
 This includes family and close family friends that we consider family.

 Both of our families live locally and we see them on a regular basis.
 When we announced that we were adopting, everyone was excited and there were a few happy tears (apparently, we have an emotional crew).
-They are beyond excited to watch our family grow.
+They are beyond excited to watch our family grow and are anxiously waiting alongside us.

 Watching our friends and families love and support our daughter has been such a fun part of parenting and we can't wait to see them with a new addition.
 Seeing our family with our daughter together reminds us of our own childhoods.
 We are blessed to have such a supportive, accepting, fun, family that we genuinely enjoy being with.